 Accompanying the instant MMTF study into the phenomenon of mixed migration across the Gulf of Aden from Bossaso are a number of recommendations intended to provide clearer strategic direction for improving responses in the short, medium and longer term.
 With the MMTF's concurrence, and to ensure consistency with the approach being followed by other countries in the region, these recommendations have been incorporated into a strategy table following the framework of UNHCR's 10 Point Plan.
-The Somalia (Puntland and Somaliland) strategy tables will be consolidated into a regional document for discussion at the upcoming meeting on mixed migration in Sana'a, Yemen.
+The Somalia strategy table will serve as a basis for discussion at the upcoming meeting on mixed migration in Sana'a, Yemen, and should eventually lead to the development of a regional document.

-Two main strategic priorities encapsulate the detailed activities provided in the MMTF Somalia strategy tables:
+Two main strategic priorities encapsulate the detailed activities provided in the MMTF Somalia strategy table: